How to Deal with Aggressive Players

 Intermediate

-This article is for medium-skilled players
+This material is for medium-skilled players

 What's up guys, Fedor Holtz here!
 Today I will share with you how to deal with aggressive players.
 I've been an aggressive player my entire career, and actually now I've tried to tune it down a bit.
 I just love to win pots, contest pots, and get out there.
 And I have some advice for you today on how to deal with aggressive players like me and others who love to put in bets and make your life hard.
 Let's start right into it!